소식

 We had an energizing day of growth, connection, and inspiration!
 We heard from BIPoC leaders in a variety of sectors who shared their stories and best practices.
 Participants had time to build practical leadership skills, network with mentors, peers and allies, work on community projects, and explore advocacy and civic engagement opportunities.

-Government Shutdown: Financial Resources
+Government Financial Resources

 The Office of Congresswoman Marilyn Strickland (WA-10) has also compiled resources for Thurston and Pierce Counties.
 View all links below.